fwaiaccount/CXR-PH-Net/README.md

     --output /CXR-PH-Net/results/ \
 ```
 ### 4. Inference
-We can run the following code, and the model prediction results will be saved in JSON format.
+Run the following code, and the model prediction results will be saved in JSON format.
 ```bash
 python inference.py \
     --data-dir /path/to/test/ \